AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 3. Initialize the app and join the channel.

-   In `/app/java/com.example.<projectname>/MainActivity`, add the core methods for joining a channel to the `MainActivity` class.
+    Call the core methods for joining a channel.
 In the following sample code, we use an `initializeAndJoinChannel` function to encapsulte these core methods.

+    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `checkSelfPermssion` function:

    ```java
     // Java